ReimaginEd Speakers

 Alexandra MacFarlane

-Alexandra manages internal and external projects with a focus on quality in the postsecondary education system.
-Her research focuses on skills assessment, learning outcomes, work-integrated learning and numeracy.
+As a member of the HEQCO research team Alexandra MacFarlane manages internal and external projects emphasizing quality in the postsecondary education system.
+Her research focuses on AI, international education, learning outcomes, work-integrated learning and numeracy.
 Building on her experience teaching at the primary, secondary and college level, Alexandra is interested in evidence-based research that improves the student experience.
 Prior to working at HEQCO, Alexandra taught, developed courses and conducted research at two Ontario colleges.
-She holds a master of education and a bachelor of education from Queen’s University as well as a honours bachelor of science in biology and geography from Trent University.
+She holds a master of education and a bachelor of education from Queen’s University as well as an honours bachelor of science in biology and geography from Trent University.

 Selena Norman